 12 Dec How to engage non-tech savvy audiences in online qualitative research

-How is a non-tech savvy audience defined?
+Defining the non-tech savvy audience

-The benefits of a non-tech audience in online qual
+The benefits of a non-tech audience

 How do I engage non-tech audiences for online qualitative research?

-1) Approach them in the right way
+2) Approach them in the right way

-- Limiting the number of questions, they have to answer
+- Limiting the number of questions they have to answer

 - Making the questions as specific as possible

-- Include yes/no questions
+- Including simple yes/no questions

-3) Make sure you thoroughly validate participants
+3) Make sure you thoroughly validate your participants

 4) Help them on their way